casperkessels/PortfolioV4/content/blog/4_openesbk/openesbk.md

 ##Name
 First the name.
 We believe the core principle of our competition is that it is open.
 By limiting the technical restrictions, we allow participating teams to truly innovate in the field of electric mobility to become faster than the competitors.
 Also, we  want to give it the same appeal as any other established racing competition so from just hearing the name, it has to sound like well established competition.
-Last, it has to be very easy to remember and it should not infringe or be close to other brand names
+Last, it has to be very easy to remember and it should not infringe or be close to other brand names.

-Open eSBK
+We settled on Open Electric Superbike Competition.

 ##Logo
 After creating the name, it was time to create a logo.
 I first looked at similar organisations like Formula e and other electric & non-electric racing competitions.
 I then looked at the context in which the designs would be used which is very broad, from big physical prints, to small logos on videos.